 Sir Bob Kerslake became Permanent Secretary for the Department for Communities and Local Government (DCLG) on 1 November 2010.
-Since 1 January 2012 he has also been Head of the Civil Service, where he gives professional and corporate leadership to the civil service.
+He was also Head of the Civil Service from January 2012 to September 2014.

 Sir Bob started his career in local government with the Greater London Council handling transport finance.
 His previous roles include: